whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 </div>

 By following your instincts instead of a curated guide, you can start creating your own, unique relationship with a city.
-You can read all about your destination beforehand, but you won’t know how you feel until you get there.
-It’s like online dating.
+You can read all about a particular place beforehand, but you won’t know how you feel until you get there.

-And when there is such an abundance of places to see in a city: parks, restaurantes, museums, you can relax knowing you won’t get to see every landmark a destination has to offer.
+When there is such an abundance of places to see in a city: parks, restaurants, and museums, you can relax knowing you won’t get to see every possible landmark.
 Finding your taste for travel is the same as discovering your own taste in art, music or film.
 Out of all the choices, you find what attracts you.

 I also encourage you to ask a human, not Google.
 Avoiding a place because it doesn’t have five stars is limiting, and you might make a new friend while taking risks eating food you’ve never heard of before.

-Travel is a opportunity to get familiar with uncertainty, and find your own way to play in a new city.
+Travel is an opportunity to get familiar with uncertainty, and to find your own way to play in a new city.

 And if I really want to feel like a kid again, I take any chance I can get to play.